-How to Design a More Appealing Veterinary Website
+How To Make a Veterinary Website More Appealing

 What does your website design say about your veterinary practice?
-Your online presence is the digital version of your business and it’s often a new client’s first impression of your clinic.
-In fact, 94% of first impressions are influenced by your site’s web design, and users will leave or distrust a site with a poor design.
+Your online presence is the digital version of your business, and it’s often a new client’s first impression of your clinic.
+94% of first impressions are influenced by your site’s web design, and users will leave or distrust a site with a poor design.
+In short, your professional website can make or break your image to potential clients.

-Don’t settle for a bland website that might cost you visitors and patients.
+Do you want more veterinary clients to visit your clinic?
+Don’t settle for a bland veterinary practice website that might cost you, visitors, and patients.
 It’s time to invite pet owners to your digital practice and convert them into appointments.
-Use these tips to help you create a more engaging veterinary website.
+Use these nine tips to help you create a more engaging veterinary website and take your veterinary website design to the next level.

 If your site isn’t optimized for these smaller screens, you might see a drop in search engine rankings.
-This means pet owners searching for veterinary services like pet dental, vaccinations, wellness exams, pet surgery, and grooming may not be able to find your practice online.
-This is not only disliked by users, but search engines as well.
+This means pet owners searching for veterinary services like pet dental, vaccinations, wellness exams, pet surgery, and grooming may be unable to find your practice online.
+This is disliked not only by users but by search engines as well.

-Website responsiveness is another great way to refine your site’s content, this ensures those using a mobile device are seeing only the most important elements.
+Website responsiveness is another great way to refine your site’s content.
+This ensures those using a mobile device see only the most important elements.
 It will boost your search rankings, too.
 The most recent Google algorithm update makes responsive web design more visible on search engine results, favoring more mobile-friendly websites.

 • Get a FREE Website Audit